textX/textX/docs/process.md

       ```

 !!! note
     For supporting previous versions only bugfix releases will be made.
-The
+The process
-    process is similar.
-The difference for support release would be that release
+    is similar.
+The difference for support release would be that release process
-    process would be based of the `support` branch instead of the `master`
+    would be based of the `support` branch instead of the `master` branch as is done
-    branch as is done for regular releases.
-Thus we would skip step 1, in step 5 we
+    for regular releases.
+Thus, for support release, we would skip step 1, in step 5
-    would create PR against the support branch, and we won't do steps 13, 14 and
+    we would create PR against the support branch, and we won't do steps 13-15.
-    15.